goabstrakt/Abstrakt-iOS-SDK/README.md

 Abstrakt's SDK, is a plug & play blockchain interface for your iOS application.
 Our SDK takes the responsibility of developing, managing, and maintaining much of the essential infrastructure critical from blockchain dapp development.
 For a high level overview of what Vault Engine offers, checkout https://goabstrakt.com/sdk/

+This documentation can also be viewed on our documentation [website here](abstakt.docs.stoplight.io ).

 ## Requirements